Principal $\infty$-Bundles and Smooth String Group Models: Introduction and overview

 Section~\ref{sec:PBuns and Grp Exts in oo-topoi} is devoted to the theory of group objects, group extensions, and principal $\infty$-bundles in $\infty$-topoi.
 We recall the definitions of these notions from~\cite{NSS:oo-bundles} and provide new characterisations of principal $\infty$-bundles and group extensions.
 In particular, we prove Theorem~\ref{st:intro oo-grp ext via pfbuns}.

 In Section~\ref{sec:HoThy Smooth String}, we use the results obtained thus far to transfer the definition of string group extensions in $\bS$ to the $\infty$-topos $\bH_\infty$.
-After recalling from~\cite{BMS:Sm2Grp} the smooth 2-group extensions which obstruct the existence of equivariant structures on gerbes, we show that these extensions give rise to new smooth models for string group, thus proving Theorem~\ref{st:intro String model from Sym(G)}.
+After recalling from~\cite{BMS:Sm2Grp} the smooth 2-group extensions which control equivariant structures on gerbes, we show that these extensions give rise to new smooth models for string group, thus proving Theorem~\ref{st:intro String model from Sym(G)}.

 Finally, in Appendix~\ref{app:Actions and CatObs} we prove Theorem~\ref{st:grp actions are gpd obs}: we show that group actions in an $\infty$-topos give rise to groupoid objects.

 \paragraph*{Notation.}